Official: Young Dolph slaying suspects have criminal history

 A passenger in the car, Shondale Barnett, 27, was also arrested and charged with being an accessory after the fact to first-degree murder and is awaiting extradition to Tennessee, Miller said.

 Cornelius Smith, 32, served three years for attempted robbery and aggravated assault, Weirich said.
 He was arrested last month on an auto-theft warrant involving the vehicle used in Young Dolph’s killing, and a grand jury indicted him on first-degree murder and other charges on Tuesday.
-He’s being held in Shelby County jail in Memphis.
+He’s being held in Knox County jail.

 Police previously said two men got out of a white Mercedes-Benz and fired shots into Makeda’s Homemade Cookies bakery where Young Dolph, 36, was buying cookies, and killed him.
 Police released photos taken from surveillance video that captured the shooting.
 Memphis Police Director Cerelyn “CJ” Davis said Wednesday that she could not provide details on evidence or provide a theory about a motive in the shooting.